Skip to content

 =key: value - Replace operator: completely replace value (override default)

-~key: null - Remove operator: delete key or list items (idempotent)
+~key: null - Remove operator: delete key or list items (errors if missing)

 key: value - Compose (default): merge dict or extend list